-All Nepenthes like a high humidity environment and the most useful information I received when starting out is the hotter the day gets or during the heat spells in summer the more humidity needed.
-This helps helps to cool the plants and stop pitchers drying out.
+All Nepenthes like a high humidity environment and the most useful information I received when starting out is the hotter the day gets the more humidity needed.
+This helps helps to cool the plants and stop pitchers and stems drying out.

 A lack of developing pitchers is a sign that your plants need more humidity.